fuchsiger/swatpgl/README.md

 <br/>In the original SWAT+, important parameters (particularly for mountain regions) such as TLAPS, PLAPS and SURLAG, are global parameters.
 In SWAT+GL they are incorporated on the HRU level to give users more flexibility.
 <br/>

-Further insights about the implemention in SWAT can be received from our recently published Technical Note ([Schaffhauser et al. 2024](https://onlinelibrary.wiley.com/doi/10.1111/1752-1688.13199)), as well as our application article available as preprint in HESS ([Schaffhauser et al. 2024b](https://hess.copernicus.org/preprints/hess-2024-89/)).
+Further insights about the implemention in SWAT can be received from our recently published Technical Note ([Schaffhauser et al. 2024](https://onlinelibrary.wiley.com/doi/10.1111/1752-1688.13199)), as well as our application article available in HESS ([Schaffhauser et al. 2025](https://hess.copernicus.org/articles/29/3227/2025/#abstract)).

 ## How to Cite

 In case you will use SWAT+GL, please cite as follows:<br/>

 *Schaffhauser, Timo, Ye Tuo, Florentin Hofmeister, Gabriele Chiogna, Jingshui Huang, Fabian Merk and Markus Disse.
 2024. “ SWAT-GL: A New Glacier Routine For the Hydrological Model SWAT.”
 JAWRA Journal of the American Water Resources Association 00 (0): 1–12. https://doi.org/10.1111/1752-1688.13199.*

+And in case you want to specify our application/evaluation study you can refer to:<br/>

+Schaffhauser, T., Hofmeister, F., Chiogna, G., Merk, F., Tuo, Y., Machnitzke, J., Alcamo, L., Huang, J., and Disse, M.: Merits and limits of SWAT-GL: application in contrasting glaciated catchments, Hydrol.
+Earth Syst.
+Sci., 29, 3227–3256, https://doi.org/10.5194/hess-29-3227-2025, 2025.

 ## Contact